pwalsh/openbudgets/docs/guide/management/testing.rst

 Overview
 --------

-Open Budget has a suite of tests, with the goal of moving to 100% coverage of project code.
+Open Budgets has a suite of tests, with the goal of moving to 100% coverage of project code.

 We view tests as an integral part of contributing code to the project: any code contributions must be accompanied by tests.